AlgyJr/ios_guides/Common-Issues.md

 ## Unintended Run-Time Behaviors

 #### 1. Scroll View has weird gap.
 - **Solution:** Click on View Controller that contains the Scroll View, navigate to the Attributes Inspector (DJ Slider) inside the Utilities Pane. **Uncheck, "Adjust Scroll View Insets"**.
+This is a feature for iOS 6.0 compatibility and who cares about them!

 ![Adjust Scroll View Insets gif](http://i.imgur.com/lQH6X5r.gif)